Photography composition is not something that depends on your camera or lens. It doesn’t matter how much you spend on your gear.

-So I’ve said repeatedly already that one of the main challenges in photography is to convey three dimensionality and depth to an image.
-In landscape photography we need to try and portrait the spatial feel of a vast open space on the two dimensional surface of our “canvas”.
-Another way of doing this is to add compositional elements of known size to our space to provide a sense of scale in the picture and give the viewer a point of reference to better understand how small or big things are in the scene.
-Without a point of reference the viewer’s eye won’t be able to grasp the size of an object, a waterfall, a tree or a mountain.
+Another way of doing this is to add compositional elements of known size to your space to provide a sense of scale in the picture and give the viewer a point of reference to better understand how small or big things are in the scene.
+Without a point of reference, the viewer’s eye won’t be able to grasp the size of an object, a waterfall, a tree, or a mountain.

-In this image the subject, stands on the peak of the mountain and confront herself with the open view of the landscape.
+In this image, the subject stands on the peak of the mountain and confront herself with the open view.

-The primary colour of the jacket creates contrast with the surrounding and helps focusing the attention to it becoming a point of reference in the photo.
+The primary color of the jacket creates contrast with the surrounding and helps to focus the attention to it becoming a point of reference in the photo.

-Feel free to wrote in the comments below any tips you might have on how to better compose landscape photos and send me your images, I’d love to see them!
+Feel free to write in the comments below any tips you might have on how to compose photos better and send me your images, I’d love to see them!